unknown321/wampy/MAKING_OF_VOLUME_TABLES.md

 to take a look yourself into firmware and that's what we are going to do.
 Let's compare stock NW1A firmware and Walkman One NW-A50.
 That way we could find Mr.Walkman's changes and probably get an explanation.

+Edit: there is an explanation for points above; post linked at the bottom.

 Comparing root filesystem, ignoring translations and audioanalyzer params (both don't matter):

 <details>